vivien/i3blocks-contrib/CONTRIBUTING.md

    be included either in the `README.md` or as comments in the configuration.
 6. A blocklet's suggested command SHOULD be of the form `command=$SCRIPT_DIR/myscript [args...]` even if the script is a single line.
+The [args...]
+SHOULD be empty, in favor of using injected properties.
 7. The command file (`myscript` above) SHOULD be the entirety of the executable part of your blocklet, i.e. your code is a single script.
 8. The command file's name, SHOULD match the name of the